AyPiXt/AyPiXt/README.md

 - 👋 Hi, I’m @AyPiXt
-- 👀 I’m from germany and 28 years old learning atm LUA and some nother stuff at least i love bear.
+- 👀 I’m from germany and 29 years old learning atm LUA and some nother stuff at least i love bear.
-- 🌱 I’m currently learning lua and c#
 - 📫 How to reach me AyPi_Xt#5365

 <!---